 Robert Miller began his formal meditation journey in 1983.

 Starting in 1976 he became fascinated by a series of talks by Ram Dass and eventually he learned meditation from his first teacher, Roy Masters.
 His early period was heavily influenced by the works of Carlos Castaneda and eventually he began working with a spiritual advisor.
 He has studied with Ram Dass, Jack Kornfield, Brother David Steindl-Rast, and has been studying with Shinzen Young since 1983.
 He has also been heavily influenced by Krishnamurti, Joseph Campbell, Alan Watts and a multitude of teachers who have all contributed to his learning experiences.

 Robert also has an extensive background in Native American ceremonies and has attended numerous meditation retreats ranging from 10 days to 6 weeks.
-His latest endeavors have connected him to our teacher, Victor Byrd, at Long Beach Meditation.
+His latest endeavors have connected him to Long Beach Meditation.

 Khaydroup moved to Boulder, Colorado in 1981 to join a newly formed team of psychologists from The Naropa Institute led by the psychiatrist, Edward Podvoll, whom Khaydroup eventually married in 1986.
 She would be the first roommate in their innovative home environment approach to treating those suffering from the extremes of psychological illness.
 This group called Windhorse Associates, has now mushroomed both in the US and Europe.
 Khaydroup maintains keen interest in their accomplishments.